st-sw/STC3115GenericDriver/README.md

 SW Use:
 ----------------
-The host driver access the STC3115 registers via I2C every 5s typically (or longer, up to 30s).  <br />
+The host driver accesses the STC3115 registers via I2C every 5s typically (or longer, up to 30s).  <br />
 So a 5s timer is required to be implemented.  <br />

 The STC3115 monitors the battery continuously. <br />
 But It is not needed for the host to access the STC3115 more often because the Battery charging/discharging variation is very slow.  <br />
-However, even if the driver is access more frequently (every 1s), the STC3115 algorithm still works properly.  <br />
+However, even if the driver is accessed more frequently (every 1s), the STC3115 algorithm still works properly.  <br />

 Battery State of Charge:
 ----------------
-The STC3115 driver use the ST OptimGauge(tm) algorithm to give the Optimum accuracy regarding the estimation of the battery state of charge (in %).
+The STC3115 driver uses the ST OptimGauge(tm) algorithm to give the Optimum accuracy regarding the estimation of the battery state of charge (in %).

 Notes:
 ----------------